xegami/strexe/README.md

 # strexe
-Remember that you have to create a **custom resolution** in your NVIDIA/AMD control panel.
+Remember that you have to create a **custom resolution** in your NVIDIA/AMD control panel to make this work.

 ###### Download it: